-Services that are covered for you What you must pay when you get these services In order to be eligible to receive the benefit(s) listed above, you must be under care management and have one or more qualifying chronic condition.
-Examples of qualifying chronic conditions include, but are not limited to, the following: - Diabetes Chronic Obstructive Pulmonary Disease (COPD) Chronic Lung Disease Asthma Congestive Heart Failure (CHF)CancerCoronary Artery Disease (CAD) If you feel you meet the criteria and would like to learn more about the above benefit(s), including how to receive them, please call Member Services (phone numbers are printed on the back cover of this booklet) or vist our website at www.wellcare.com/allwellAZ .
-Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD). \$10 copay for each Medicare-covered supervised exercise therapy visit.
+Services that are covered for you What you must pay when you get these services Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD).
 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-The SET program must: • Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication • Be conducted in a hospital outpatient setting or a physician's office • Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD • Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.

 Services that are covered for you What you must pay when you get these services Transportation services (additional routine) Our plan covers non-emergency ground transportation within our service area.
 This benefit is available to help you obtain medically necessary care and services.
 Trips are limited to 100 miles, one-way, unless approved by the plan.
 Call at least 72 hours in advance to schedule routine trips, or anytime for urgent trips.
 Certain locations may be excluded.
 For more information about plan-approved locations, please call Member Services (phone numbers are printed on the back cover of this booklet).
 Please note: Medically necessary transportation services must be received from an in-network provider in order to be covered by the plan.
 Vehicles may transport multiple occupants at the same time and may stop at locations other than the member's destination during the trip.
-Be sure to reference any special needs or preferences when scheduling your ride. \$0 copay per trip for 24 trips every year.
+Be sure to reference any special needs or preferences when scheduling your ride. \$0 copay per trip for 48 trips every year.
 A trip is considered one-way transportation by taxi, van, or rideshare services to a plan approved health-related location.
-Prior Authorization may be required .
+Prior Authorization may be required.
 Urgently needed services Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
 Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.
-Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network. \$10 copay for Medicare-covered urgently needed service visits.
+Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network. \$40 copay for Medicare-covered urgently needed service visits.
 You do not pay this amount if you are admitted to the hospital within 24 hours for the same condition.
-Urgently needed services outside the United States are covered. \$90 copay for urgently needed services outside of the United States.
+Urgently needed services outside the United States are covered. \$120 copay for urgently needed services outside of the United States.
 The worldwide urgently needed services visit cost-share is not waived if you are admitted for inpatient hospital care.
 You are covered for up to \$50,000 every year for emergency or urgently needed services outside the United States.